 Premises rent: £24,000

-Your breakeven point is FIXED COSTS/(SELLING PRICE-VARIABLE COSTS)
+Your breakeven point is FIXED COSTS/(AVERAGE JOB VALUE-AVERAGE VARIABLE COSTS)

 So, this means that you need to do 30 installations at £10,000 average value in the year to breakeven.
 Also your average material cost per job must not exceed £3,000.

-Looking back at the watch example again, now that you know your breakeven point, you also know that:
+Looking back at the heating engineer example again, now that you know your break-even point, you also know that:

 - If you do exactly 30 installations (at £10,000 with £3,000 material costs) every year, your business can continue surviving, but you will never make a profit.

 This information is essential for your businesses financial planning, as without it you won’t know what your sales targets should be, and you won’t know whether you need additional finance to fund your growth.

 One example of something you can do to get your business on its way to breaking even, is avoid discounting.
 Why?
-Because your breakeven point will go up.
-If you have already calculated your breakeven point based on selling your product at £100 each and you decide you to discount your product to £80, then you will need to sell much more of your product to breakeven (35,000/(80-29)=686).
+Because your break-even point will go up.
+If you have already calculated your break-even point based on each job being worth £10,000 and you decide you to discount your product to £9,000 then you will need to do five more jobs each year to break-even (210,000/(9,000-3,000)=35).
 Other ways to get closer to breaking even are to minimise expenses, focus on selling products and services with a high gross margin, try to increase sales from existing customers.

 How Rosslyn Associates can help your business more than break even!

 Hopefully you can see that regular measuring and reporting of average job value and average material costs, for example, is needed to see if you are on track.
-This has been a brief overview of what it means to breakeven and why it is important.
+This has been a brief overview of what it means to break-even and why it is important.
 If you are looking to grow your business, then look no further.
-Rosslyn Associates’ business growth services will help you understand and get exactly what you want out of your business, whether that’s more free time, more money or building a business where you can do what you truly love.
-We have great relationships with our clients, and by asking lots of questions and really getting to know you and your business we can help your business grow in the way that you want.
+Rosslyn Associates’ business development services will help you understand and get exactly what you want out of your business, whether that’s more free time, more money or less stress.
 Give us a call on 0131 445 1825 or email firstname.lastname@example.org and we can have a chat about how we can help you.